ahmadalwy3/ahmadalwy3/Per-site-switches.md

 New in [1.17.0](https://github.com/gorhill/uBlock/commit/3c85c0319462ca331d53c350fba4bc6c1b2ef96f)

-Wholly disable/enable javascript for a given site.
+Wholly disable JavaScript for a given site.

 ![Popup UI](https://user-images.githubusercontent.com/585534/46021563-fa3dd980-c0ae-11e8-984c-a811dc5b2f75.png)<br><sup>The badge shows approximate number of script resources which have been seen on the page (number is limited to 99 because of layout constrains)</sup>